lakliech/VehicleDutyCalculator/replit.md

   - Modified PDF generator to display 2% RDL rate
   - Updated database processing fees and computation tables
   - Updated all documentation to reflect new 2% RDL rate
 - January 10, 2025.
+Updated brand identity and logo:
+  - Changed logo from gariyangu_1751901637375.png to gylogo_1752062701015.png
+  - Updated logo sizing to meet minimum requirement of 250x150px
+  - Applied new color scheme (#ffffff, #381072, #740a72, #b10573, #ee0074) throughout application
+  - Updated header heights and spacing to accommodate larger logo
+  - Modernized color scheme in both light and dark modes
+  - Updated PDF generator to use new logo and color scheme
+  - Applied consistent branding across admin dashboard and main calculator
+- January 10, 2025.
 Added specialized equipment databases:
   - Created trailers table with 28 records from trailers CSV data
   - Created heavy_machinery table with 112 records from tractors/equipment CSV data